Time series graphs on stock market holdings

 The enclosed time series graphs enable us to examine Finnish pension insurers’ holdings on the stock exchange from 2004 onwards.
 The graphs make a distinction between the whole earnings-related pension sector and pension insurance companies.

-At the end of 2020, the value of the Finnish quoted shares owned by the entire earnings-related pension sector totalled EUR 18.1 billion.
+At the end of 2021, the value of the Finnish quoted shares owned by the entire earnings-related pension sector totalled EUR 21.3 billion.

-The companies and the whole sector followed largely parallel trends between the years 2004 and 2020.
+The companies and the whole sector followed largely parallel trends between the years 2004 and 2021.

 Changes over the years

-During the period 2005–2007, the pension sector’s holdings of domestic quoted shares increased by about five billion euros, thanks to a favourable market trend and additional purchases.
-In consequence, the pension sector’s share of the market value of the Helsinki Stock Exchange increased slightly.
+During the early 2000s, the pension sector’s holdings of domestic quoted shares increased steadily, thanks to a favourable market trend and additional purchases.
+The impact of the global financial crisis is evident in 2008, when the market value of the pension sector’s domestic holdings plummeted following the fall in share prices.

 However, trading on the Helsinki Stock Exchange has not returned to the level preceding the financial crisis; instead, it has remained at a considerably lower level: The average trading in 2009–2012 is slightly under half of the average trading in 2004–2008.
 Owing to this trend, the pension sector’s share of trading on the Helsinki Stock Exchange has risen after the financial crisis.

-The time series as a PDF file:
+Time series as a PDF file